Lafcadio79/Multi-Access-Edge-Fog-Crowd-Sensing-Simulator/README.md

 Note that some libraries (e.g., osmnx and haversine) could not be retrieved by "conda install".
 Alternatively it is possible to install them using 'pip' once activated the mcsim environment.

+Also note that the requirements.txt has been added to facilitate dependency management.
+You can refer to its contents to find out which version of the required libraries is needed.

 ## Configuration
 No further action required.